 Mexico's first lady stirs Twitter storm with comment on kids with cancer

-Gutierrez, who was trending on Twitter, then made her own account private, according to Mexican media reports.
+"My husband's adversaries are very inquisitive!" she wrote on Twitter.
+"If my expression 'I'm not a doctor' offended anyone, I apologize...
+I just want to express that I am deeply human and I wish the best for everyone."
 The office of the president declined to comment on the row, which threatened to take some of the shine off Lopez Obrador's celebration of his landslide win's anniversary.
-A representative for Gutierrez could not immediately be reached for comment.

 A shortage of medicines to treat cancer in children drew negative headlines for Lopez Obrador earlier this year as his government tried to overhaul the health system.
 Images of sick children and distraught parents criticizing the government from crowded hospital wards damaged his reputation and ate into his popularity.